sbcshop/GatePi-4CH/README.md

 ## Pin Mapping
 <img src= "https://github.com/sbcshop/GatePi/blob/main/images/img1.png" />

+## DIP Switch
+It is four way slide switch used select direct cummunication with LoRa module or communication through RP2040 via micro-USB.
+The 1 and 2 should have in "ON" postion, 3 and 4 should be in "OFF" position for working with our Example codes.

 ## Code
   * You see the "main.py" file. you need to save this file inside GatePi(RP2040)
   * Rest the two folders is of Application(GUI), one is of window other is of raspberry pi